gdt050579/AppCUI-rs/docs/chapter-2/application.md

 To create an application, one of the following constructors can be used:
 1. `App::new()`.
 This creates a builder for a classic desktop with one or more windows and chooses the best-fit terminal available on the current operating system.

 2. `App::single_window(factory)`.
 This creates a builder for an application with exactly one window that fills the desktop.
-The `factory` closure is invoked once, after the runtime is created, and must return that window.
+The `factory` is invoked once, after the runtime is created, and must return that window.
+It can be a closure (`|| window!("Demo,d:f")`) or a function / constructor with no arguments (`MyWin::new`).

 3. `App::frame_app(frame_app)`.
 This creates a builder for games or animations that paint the full surface every frame.
 The provided type must implement `FrameApp`.